240415-NET/SamanthaClayton/Projects/Project 1/Project1Proposal.md

  ## User Stories/Features
- - As a user, I want to be able to create a profile and log in
-    - Main menu that allows a user to choose to create a new profile or log in to an existing one
-    - Use their selection to
+ - As a user, I want to be able to create a profile and log in ~~- Main menu that allows a user to choose to create a new profile or log in to an existing one~~ ~~- Use their selection to~~
-        - Create a new profile & stor eit
+        ~~- Create a new profile & stor exit~~
-        - Pull up their existing information
+        ~~- Pull up their existing profle information~~
 - As a user, I want to be able to view the weekly meal plan
     - Create and display a meal plan from a pre-loaded list of meals
     - Allow user to modify the meal plan
         - Retrieve full list of pre-loaded meals from storage
         - Display the full list to the user and allow them to select
-- As a user, I want to be able to add new meals/recipes
 - As a user, I want to view my grocery list
         - Based on the weekly meal plan, generate the grocery list
         - Allow the uesr to modify the grocery list
-* Create a username/profile
+- As a user, I want to be able to add new meals/recipes